Jason Finch

 Teaching

-Since 2006, Jason has taught courses in every aspect of English literary studies in the department of English Language and Literature at Åbo Akademi University, at levels ranging from first year to Master's.
-He has supervised nearly 30 BA and MA theses and nine PhD theses, three as main supervisor (two completed, seven in progress, as of October 2020).
-He also has university teaching experience in Estonia (Tallinn University) and the UK (Brasenose College, Oxford).
+Since 2006 I have taught courses in every aspect of English literary studies in the department of English Language and Literature at Åbo Akademi University, at levels ranging from first year to master's.
+I have supervised over 30 BA and MA theses and eleven PhD theses, five as main supervisor.
+I also have university teaching experience in Estonia (Tallinn University) and the UK (Brasenose College, Oxford).

 Expertise related to UN Sustainable Development Goals